 Sussex County Issues

-Speaking at our County Commissioners’ meeting is a significant act of civic participation in our representative democracy.
+Speaking at your Town Council, Board of Education, or County Commissioners' meeting is a significant act of civic participation in our representative democracy.
 Letting our elected officials know what is important to you helps them understand various points of view among the electorate and guides their decision-making.
-While the Commissioners’ legislative and administrative roles are limited to local issues, they are influential in that they are a conduit to elected officials at higher levels of government, as well as fellow citizens around the county.
+At the town and county level, our representatives' legislative and administrative roles are limited to local issues.
+However, they are influential in that they are a conduit to elected officials at higher levels of government, as well as fellow citizens around the county.
 When they discuss multifaceted issues with other members of the community and state officials, they can convey your concerns to a broader audience, so sharing your voice DOES make a difference.

-Background.
-The Commissioners are the center of legislative and administrative responsibility in Sussex County, and as such, perform a dual role.
-As legislators, they draw up and adopt a budget, and in the role of administrators, they are responsible for spending the funds they have appropriated.
-The Commissioners set policies for the operation of four main departments: Dept. of Central & Shared Services; Dept. of Engineering & Planning; Dept. of Finance & Library Services; and Dept. of Health & Human Services, plus twelve Divisions, and a number of boards, commissions, authorities and committees.
+County Board of Commissioners.
+The County Commissioners are elected by the residents of Sussex County.
+They develop and approve the County budget and establish policies for the operation of four main departments: Central & Shared Services; Engineering & Planning; Finance & Library Services; and Health & Human Services, plus twelve Divisions, and a number of boards, commissions, authorities, and committees.
 Members of the Board of Commissioners also serve on the Boards of School Estimate for the Sussex County Technical School and the Sussex County Community College.
-Actual day-to-day operation of the Departments is overseen by the County Administrator, who is appointed by, and reports to, the Board of County Commissioners.
-County Government also addresses such regional issues as Strategic Growth, solid waste disposal, water quality, the maintenance of County roads and bridges, Farmland Preservation and Open Space, and the County Library System.
+Actual day-to-day operation of the Departments is overseen by the County Administrator, who is appointed by, and reports to, the Board of Commissioners.
+The Board also addresses regional issues, such as Strategic Growth, solid waste disposal, water quality, the maintenance of County roads and bridges, Farmland Preservation and Open Space, and the County Library System.

 When to speak.
-There are two Public Comments sessions at each meeting.
-The first session is dedicated to issues that are related to agenda items.
-The second session is open to any topic of interest.
+There are typically two Public Comments sessions at each meeting, as is the practice at the County Board of Commissioners' meetings.
+Some Towns and School Boards only permit one session.
+If your town allows for two sessions, the first session is usually dedicated to issues that are related to agenda items; the second session is open to any topic of interest.
 You may speak during both sessions.
-Public comments are limited to 3 minutes per person (each session).
+Public comments are often limited to 3 or 5 minutes per person (each session).
+Some towns do not currently have time restraints.
+Public comment at the County Commissioners' meetings is limited to 3 minutes.

 What to say.
 Whatever you feel strongly about.
 Here are some examples of focal points: